dubingxue/MTGL-ADMET/README.md

 ```sh
 python Training.py
 ```
 Here, we used ‘CYP2C9’ as the example.
-As for other ADMET endpoints, the model can be adapted by the auxiliary tasks.
+As for other ADMET endpoints, the model can be revised according to the auxiliary tasks.

 # Acknowledgements
 Part of the code was adopted from [1].